gksinghjsr/serverless-training/3_Event Bus/README.md

 `npx sls deploy`

-This will provision an EventBridge bus called `order_events_dev_` followed by your name.
+This will provision an EventBridge bus called `events_tracker_dev_` followed by your name.

 </p></details>